How to Rent an Apartment or House with Bad Credit

 Discuss your financial situation with your prospective landlord

 If you have a poor credit score or have had recent troubles with your personal finances, such as a sudden, short-term job loss that caused you to run up credit card debt, it may be easier to try to explain your current financial situation to your potential landlord.
-Because every situation is unique, landlords may be willing to listen and work with you.
+Because every situation is unique, landlords may be willing to listen and work with you, even if you're trying to rent a home with bad credit or a low credit score.
 Be sure to prepare any documentation needed to support your claim, as well as some to show that you can be financially responsible too.

 Apply for a no-credit-check apartment